 Two URLs that you will frequently use are:

 Pronunciation guide.
 This will introduce you to all the sounds of a language and teach you how to properly make them with your mouth.
 Learning the International Phonetic Alphabet will prove useful.
-These videos introduce you to how to make any sound.
+The videos introduce you to how to make any sound.
 Hint: Every sound on Earth has to do with where your lips are, where your tongue is, whether or not your voice box is moving, and if the air is going through your nose, mouth, or both.
 Mimic Method is a solid resource here.

 Create minimal pairs flashcards to rewire your brain to hear new sounds (an example of a minimal pair in English is ‘wide’ and ‘wise’.
 If you were learning English, you would add this card into your Anki)

-Memorize the languages most common words (usually around 600 words make up 80% of spoken language) including cognates.
+Memorize the languages most common words.
+Usually around 600 words make up 80% of spoken language, including cognates.
 You can search ‘frequency list [target language]’.

 Buy a phrase book.
 This way you will not get caught up while speaking with natives when they use common phrases that don’t have exact translations based on the words you know.

 You can also buy a book of short stories in the target language which will identify new words, have short chapters, and ask a few multiple choice questions at the end of each chapter.
 Note: If you choose the wrong things to read, you will stop reading in the target language.
 For example, I bought a newspaper and it was extremely unenjoyable because it was too advanced, the text was too formal (goal is to speak and listen well), and the subjects didn’t interest me (not to mention they were all sad!)

 Watch TV series/cartoons in the target language with subtitles in the target language.
 Eventually, you can turn off the subtitles.
 Avoid comedy until you are advanced.
 Read a summary of the episode in the target language before watching.